pepebecker/tictactoe/README.md

 ## Requirements

-You need to have the following libraries installed on your machine
+You need to have the following libraries installed on your machine:

 * SDL2
 * SDL2_GFX